geraudster/datasciencecoursera/devdataprod/project/app/intro.md

-Global warming is a major preoccupation, and recent studies shows that temperature raising is a real concern.
+Global warming is a major preoccupation, and recent studies show that temperature raising is a real concern.
 This application aims to analyze the impact of global warming on Ozone pollution which is also a major concern as our populations became more and more urban.